contrast-zone/t-rewriter.js/README.md

 1. defining syntax - flexible textual expression oriented nature of *expression logic* allows to describe a general class of language grammars without posing any restrictions by any means.
 While different syntax setups may be given merely an aesthetic value, they also have an influence on human understanding of what we are trying to communicate using a formal language.
 Thus, a well designed syntax of a formal language affects our degree of productivity when using such a language.
 Syntax in *expression logic* is defined by a set of rules guiding a correct expression formation within the languages terms.

 2. defining semantics - computationally complete nature of *expression logic* allows to translate hosted language expressions to any other formal language expressions, considering such a translation meaningful and possible.
-In terms of semantics, understanding an expression is bounded to ability to translate the observed expression to a form that could already be understood by a target environment.
+In terms of semantics, understanding an expression is related to ability to translate the observed expression to a form that could already be understood by a target environment.
 As source and target environments may stand for exactly the same medium, the same formalism used for translating may be used for expressing discrete steps in a role of a computation process.

 Nevertheless, in some cases, these aspects of syntax and semantics may lose a clear line of distinction while providing their definitions in a form of [axiomatic system](https://en.wikipedia.org/wiki/Axiomatic_system).
 Thus, in *expression logic*, both of syntax and semantic aspects are defined by the same form of [term rewriting](https://en.wikipedia.org/wiki/Rewriting) system.